cubic1271/pybrig/README.md

 * benchmark.info.trial - a wrapper that abstracts much of the details involved with running a single trial
 * benchmark.prof.parse - a parser that offers a simple interface to dealing with prof.log data

-benchmark.py could probably see a lot of its code refactored and pulled out into the library.

 Requirements
 ------------